Skip to content

 Haiku was originally found as the opening to another form of Japanese poetry called a Rengu.
 It took until the mid-1600’s for Hokku, the form Haiku was found in at this time, to start appearing independently from its parent form, Renga, and its Renku roots.

-In the late 1800’s Hokku was renamed to Haiku when it appeared independently by the famous Japanese poet, author, and literary critic, Masaoka Shiki.
 Although Shiki only lived a short 35 years, he is credited with the writing of almost 20,000 stanzas, which is quite an accomplishment.
 He was considered to be one of the first great Haiku Masters.

-Two other masters who were responsible for elevating the form of Haiku poetry to an independent art form are Matsuo Bashō and Ueshima Onitsura.
 These two were considered Masters of Poetry, and helped to promote Haiku so that it was appreciated and understood, even outside of its original context of Renku.
-So important was Basho to the history of Haiku that he was considered to be a ‘Saint of Poetry’ 100 years after his death.

-So how did Haiku come to be in the West?
+So How Did Haiku Come to be in the West?

-The man held responsible for this (and thus it appears in school curriculum books) was an unlikely Danish man named Hendrik Doeff.
 As commissioner of trade in Nagasaki in the 19th century, he developed a love of the art of Eastern poetry.
 Although he managed to bring it to the West himself, in general it wasn’t greatly received at first.
 In fact, it took until the early to mid-1900’s for Haiku to appear in the English language.

 No matter what language a person speaks or where they come from, Haiku is one where the number of syllables used in a poem can serve as a framework for some of the most beautiful pieces of art ever formed.
 And Haiku Day is just the day to celebrate and appreciate this!